Ahmed-Hassany/fabric-devkit/README.md

 | 0.1 | + Implementation named twoorgs.<br> + Network components based on Fabric 1.1.0 containers and docker compose.<br> + Bash based scripts to support kit orchestration - i.e. macOS and Ubuntu based | + Released.<br> + No further update. |
 | 0.2 | + Support for Fabric 1.4.<br> + A laboratory for platform engineers to learn to create cryptographic materials using cryptogen and configtxgen.<br> + A fabric-ca-client cli extension to enable developer smoke test a running fabric-ca-server.<br> + A Fabric network configured to support development work and laboratory exercises.<br> + Two pre-configured networks: a one-org network, and a two-organisations multi-channel network.<br> + A simple `fabric-node-sdk` based RESTful container intended to enable interactions with the pre-configured networks. | + Released.<br> + Please refer to branch release-0.2 |

-Please also refer to this [user journey](https://www.pivotaltracker.com/n/projects/2181160) to follow the DevKit's development lifecycle.

 # Contributions and Feedback